surazzzj/Suraj6260/README.md

 - 👋 Hi, I’m Suraj, undergraduate (cse - Ds) student in bhopal
 - 👀 I’m interested in creating visual experiences
-- 🌱 I’m currently learning and react
+- 🌱 I’m currently learning react
 - 💞️ I’m looking to collaborate on a project based on Mern stack development
 - 📫 for more info drop a mail - surajrwat001@gmail.com